GF2++

 template<usize N>

-constexpr BitVec gf2::BitVec< Word >::from ( const std::bitset< N > & src)
+constexpr BitVec gf2::BitVec< Word >::from ( std::bitset< N > const & src)

 inlinestaticconstexpr